 For a full review of Amboseli National Park see our Blog Post.

-Spend the night at the Samburu Simba Lodge
+We spent the night at the Samburu Simba Lodge.

 For a full review of Samburu / Buffalo Springs see our Blog Post.